greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/datatype-textsearch.html.md

+---
-# Text Search Data Types
+title: Text Search Data Types
+---

 Greenplum Database provides two data types that are designed to support full text search, which is the activity of searching through a collection of natural-language *documents* to locate those that best match a *query*.
 The `tsvector` type represents a document in a form optimized for text search; the `tsquery` type similarly represents a text query.
 [Using Full Text Search](../admin_guide/textsearch/full-text-search.html) provides a detailed explanation of this facility, and [Text Search Functions and Operators](function-summary.html) summarizes the related functions and operators.